-Funding policy: The plan is non-contributory for employees and retirees.
+Contributions: The plan is non-contributory for employees and retirees.
 The funding requirements of the plan will be met by contributions from the Agency.
-The Agency's annual other post-employment benefit cost for 2017 and 2016 was \$60,875 and \$68,674, respectively.
-At December 31, 2017 and 2016, the plan was unfunded.
+At December 31, 2018 and 2017, the plan was unfunded.
 The Agency is informally setting aside funds with the intention that they be applied toward this future liability.